Keeper vs RoboForm: 2 veteran password managers compared

 Plus, for further transparency, Keeper also partners with Bugcrowd for its Vulnerability Disclosure Program, where the public can report any bug it finds.

-Meanwhile, RoboForm has successfully completed an independent third-party audit conducted by Secfault Security.
+Meanwhile, RoboForm has successfully completed two independent third-party audits conducted by Secfault Security.
 It proves that during the 36-day security audit, all the existent vulnerabilities have been identified and fixed.

 Password importing

-Most password managers worth their salt offer password importing to make it easier for prospective users to switch to their services.
+Most password managers offer password importing to make it easier for future users to switch to their services.
 The same goes for Keeper and RoboForm.

-With Keeper, you have your pick of password-importing options.
-For starters, its Keeper Importer can automatically import unprotected passwords from all major web browsers, including Chrome, Firefox, Edge, and Safari.
+With Keeper, you can pick password-importing options.
+For starters, you can choose the Keeper Importer, which can automatically import unprotected passwords from all major web browsers, including Chrome, Firefox, Edge, and Safari.

-Similarly, although its list of supported applications isn’t as extensive as Keeper, RoboForm also supports assorted password-importing options.
+Similarly, although its list of supported applications isn’t as extensive as Keeper’s, RoboForm also supports assorted password-importing options.
 For browsers, it allows password importing from popular ones like Chrome, Firefox, Safari, and Edge.

-As for other password managers, RoboForm supports password importing from Keeper, 1Password, Dashlane, LastPass, and more.
+As for other password managers, RoboForm supports password importing from Keeper, 1Password, Dashlane, and LastPass.
 Otherwise, the standard CSV files are also a viable option.

 Account and password recovery

 If losing or forgetting your passwords is something that you’re concerned about, you’d be glad to know that Keeper and RoboForm are relatively forgiving when it comes to account and password recovery.
-The duo offers several recovery methods.
+Both offer several recovery methods.

 Password generator